MORTGAGE KNOWLEDGE CENTER

 Upon receiving the green light to move forward, your lender will begin mortgage underwriting.
 You will then be able to schedule a property inspection, if necessary; an appraisal of the property will also be scheduled separately.
 For more details about this process, explore the 12 steps to buying a home.

-If everything goes through, you’ll set up a meeting to sign paperwork and pay closing costs.
+If everything goes through, you will set up a meeting to sign paperwork and pay closing costs.

 Step 5: Minimize risk

-As you’ve learned, ARMs come with risk.
-You’ll likely have a below-average interest rate to start, but there’s no guarantee it will last after the fixed-rate period ends.
-That means there’s no security of a consistent rate and mortgage payment.
+As you have learned, ARMs come with risk.
+You will likely have a below-average interest rate to start, but there is no guarantee it will last after the fixed-rate period ends.
+That means there is no security of a consistent rate and mortgage payment.
 If rates increase, your payment will increase as well.

-That’s why it’s imperative to have a plan.
+That is why it is imperative to have a plan.
 Many ARM borrowers monitor the rate environment and choose one of the following before their fixed-rate period ends:

 • Refinance to a fixed rate